 And if you live in the fallacy of the place being a fit for kids only, you probably need to loosen up a bit and let your inner child out because it’s got a kick for all ages.
 Have a look at all the things not to miss out in Disneyland when travelling with family.

 15 Best things to do at Disneyland for adults (Disneyland Itinerary)

 A visit to Disneyland is never complete without a picture in front of the iconic castle.
 It’s just so incredibly stunning; you can’t let its beauty slip out of your sight, which is why it’s so famous all over the world.
 So, this time, I picked some Minnie Mouse ears not just for myself but for my little Sophie as well.

-Walk into the castle and relive the epic tale through 3d display.
-The final climatic scene where maleficent transforms into the fire-breathing dragon is not to be missed out on.
-The special effects, animations and moving figures make it a thousand times better.
+Walk into the castle and relive the epic tale through a 3d display.
+The final climactic scene where maleficent transforms into the fire-breathing dragon is not to be missed out on.
+The special effects, animations, and moving figures make it a thousand times better.

 Tip: The castle closes for the firework performances at the end of the day.

 One of the best things not to miss out in Disneyland is, if your sons are as big a fan of Star Wars as mine, then this attraction is going to be an experience full of excitement.
 Even if you haven’t watched a single movie, you’d still fall in love with the unique land that unfolds in front of you.
 I watched the entire set of series after my first visit here, and it’s incredible.